 Because Swift knows how quickly things can turn on a dime, how soon things can get better.

-Just five years ago, navigating "a bunch of bad stuff," as she put it to Lowe, she was "just sort of taking it day-by-day to get through," desperate to reclaim a piece of her own narrative for herself.
-Now, more than four years into a relationship with Alwyn, "She's much happier without her personal life out in the open," a source shared with Us Weekly.
+Just years ago, navigating "a bunch of bad stuff," as she put it to Lowe, she was "just sort of taking it day-by-day to get through," desperate to reclaim a piece of her own narrative for herself.
+Now, with Alwyn, "She's much happier without her personal life out in the open," a source shared with Us Weekly.
 "She credits Joe for that."

-And while she's always considering what's next, looking ahead to the April 9 release of her revamped Fearless album and an eventual return to performing post-COVID ("I'm so excited to one day be in front of a crowd when they all sing, 'She would have made such a lovely bride.
+And while she's always considering what's next, looking ahead to an eventual return to performing post-COVID ("I'm so excited to one day be in front of a crowd when they all sing, 'She would have made such a lovely bride.
 What a shame she's f--ked in the head,'" she said of "champagne problems"), she's absolutely done wasting energy worrying about what living her life looks like to those on the outside.